-For more information, please ask a member of ward staff for a copy of the Trust leaflet Pelvic floor exercises for men undergoing radical prostatectomy, or download a copy from the Trust web site www.ekhuft.nhs.uk/urology-leaflets/
+For more information, please ask a member of ward staff for a copy of the Trust leaflet Pelvic floor exercises for men undergoing radical prostatectomy. (/pelvic-floor-exercises-for-men-undergoing-radical-prostatectomy)

 What should I eat and drink when I return home?